-110 years ago on this day, 14 July 1907, the famous chemist William Henry Perkin died.
+180 years ago today (12 March 1838), the famous chemist William Henry Perkin was born.
 To commemorate this anniversary, Sophie Waring, our Curator of Chemistry, looks at items in the collections linked to his most famous invention: mauveine, the first synthetic organic chemical dye.

 If you were an average person in the 1850s your wardrobe would have been made up of many shades of beige and browns.
 Fabric dyes were derived from plants and insects and expensive to make.
 Colourful wardrobes were a significant symbol of wealth; in particular purples were the often used in the garments of popes and monarchs.

 In 1853 the young chemist William Perkin entered the Royal College of Chemistry, now part of Imperial College London, as a student supervised by August Wilhelm Hofmann.
 A year later, at only sixteen years old, Perkin assembled a laboratory at his home on Cable Street in east London where he started independent research.
 Perkin sometimes collaborated with Arthur H. Church, a talented painter who was interested in the chemistry of paint.

 By 1856 Perkin had become Hofmann’s assistant and Hoffmann challenged him to synthesize quinine, an expensive natural substance much in demand for the treatment of malaria.
 Perkin started by reacting a salt of allyltoluidine with potassium dichromate.

 The experiment failed.
 Repeating his method but trying different a salt, aniline, Perkin’s obtained a purple solution while cleaning out the flask with alcohol, which seemed to dye silk very easily.
 The colour remained in the silk even after washing the fabric.